Kyaw-Thiha/Notes/Computer Vision/Chapter-2/Chapter-2.2/Chapter-2.2.2/Phong Shading Model.md

 ## Limitations
 - Empirical, not physically accurate.
 - Does not conserve energy in all cases.
-- Replaced by microfacet-based models such as [[Cook–Torrance Model]].
+- Replaced by microfacet-based models such as [[Specular Reflection#2.
+Torrance–Sparrow Microfacet Model (1967)|Torrance-Sparrow Microfacet Model]].

 ---
 ## Links